4 Model Design Choices

 4.2 Knowledge Distillation

 From an inference perspective, the result is simple: you get a smaller model.
-Fewer parameters means less data to read from HBM per decode step, a smaller KV cache (if the model also has fewer layers or a smaller hidden dimension), and less memory consumed overall.
+Fewer parameters means less data to read from HBM per decode step, a smaller KV cache (assuming the model also has fewer layers or a smaller hidden dimension), and less memory consumed overall.
 The inference system doesn’t need to know or care that the model was distilled — it just sees a model with fewer parameters that performs better than you’d expect for its size.
+Running a smaller model usually improves all metrics, with decreases in TTFT and TPOT, and increases in concurrency.

 4.3 Pruning

 Pruning removes weights or structures from a model that contribute little to its output.
-The motivation is similar to quantization: fewer parameters means less data to move, which speeds up bandwidth-bound decode.
+The intent is similar to quantization: fewer parameters means less data to move, which speeds up bandwidth-bound decode, resulting in a lower TPOT.
 But while quantization keeps all the parameters and reduces their precision, pruning eliminates parameters entirely.
+There are side effects to pruning, however, that make it challenging.

 Unstructured pruning

 Unstructured pruning zeroes out individual weights based on some importance criterion (typically magnitude).
 A pruned model might have 50% of its weights set to zero, theoretically cutting compute and memory in half.
 The problem is that these zeros are scattered throughout the weight matrices in an irregular pattern.
-If enough of the weights can be pruned, good speedups can be achieved for CPU inference.
-Standard GPU hardware and matrix multiplication kernels still process the full dense matrices, so they can’t exploit this sparsity efficiently, and sparse matrix multiplications are much slower than their dense counterparts, so they need extremely sparse matrices before they are faster than full dense matrix multiplication.
-To get real speedups from unstructured pruning, you need specialized sparse compute support, such as NVIDIA’s 2:4 structured sparsity format on Ampere and later GPUs, and it is more difficult to prune weights into this pattern.
+These irregular patterns reduce the ability to load data efficiently and parallelize computations, which can decrease MFU on the GPU dramatically.
+If enough of the weights can be pruned, good speedups can be achieved for CPU inference, which doesn’t parallelize compute as much as a GPU.
+Standard GPU hardware and matrix multiplication kernels still process the full dense matrices, so they can’t exploit this sparsity efficiently.
+And sparse matrix multiplications are much slower than their dense counterparts, so they need extremely high levels of sparsity before they are faster than full dense matrix multiplication.
+This is why unstructured pruning rarely sees speedups, despite the reduction in parameters and FLOPs.
+To get real speedups from pruning, you need specialized sparse compute support, such as NVIDIA’s 2:4 structured sparsity format on Ampere and later GPUs.
+It is more difficult to prune weights into this structured sparsity pattern, so structured sparsity isn’t common either.

 Structured pruning

-Structured pruning takes a coarser approach: instead of zeroing individual weights, it removes entire structural units – attention heads, entire layers, or neurons in MLP blocks.
+Structured pruning takes a coarser approach: instead of zeroing individual weights, it removes entire structural units, such as attention heads, entire layers, or neurons in MLP blocks.
 The result is a smaller dense model that runs on standard hardware with no special sparse computation support required.

 Removing an attention head reduces the KV cache proportionally.
 Removing an entire layer reduces both parameters and the depth of the forward pass.
 These are straightforward wins for inference, and the cost model from Section 3.5 applies directly — fewer parameters means proportionally less time reading weights during decode.